klevu/jsv2-early-adopters/getting-started/1-hello-world/shopify/README.md

 - Zip the modified theme.
 - Navigate to Online Store > Themes.
 - Scroll down and click the "Upload theme" button, then select your Zip.
-- Once imported, select your new theme > Actions > Publish.
+- Once uploaded, select your new theme > Actions > Publish.

 Now visit the frontend of your Shopify store and **try searching for "bag"**.

+The results you see will be from our demo store since this example uses our API Key.
+To see your own product data, please complete the remaining hello-world tutorials below.

 ## Using an alternative Search Results Landing Page